Rari-Capital/rari-stable-pool-contracts/README.md

-# Rari Capital Contracts & dApp
+# Rari Capital Smart Contracts & dApp

 Welcome to `rari-contracts`, the central repository for the Solidity source code behind Rari Capital's Ethereum-based smart contracts (with automated tests), our stablecoin fund's dApp (web client), and the documentation for it all.

-## Using the contracts

-API documentation for our smart contracts is available in `API.md`.

-## How it works
+## How the fund works

-Documentation on how the fund works is available in `FUND.md`.
+Documentation on how the stablecoin fund works is available in `FUND.md`.

+## Contract usage

+Documentation on common usage of the contracts is available in `USAGE.md`.
+Detailed API documentation for our smart contracts' public methods is available in `API.md`.
+Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.

+## dApp usage

+Anyone can use our dApp for our live stablecoin fund right now at [app.rari.capital](https://app.rari.capital).
+However, to be extra safe, you should download or clone this repository and use the web client (located in the `src` folder) locally simply by opening `src/index.html` in your web browser, but be mindful of updates!

-## Installation
+## Installation (for development and deployment)

-You'll want to run Truffle on Node.js `v10.21.0` (latest Dubnium LTS because latest Erbium LTS doesn't work) with the latest version of NPM.
+We had success using Truffle on Node.js `v10.21.0` with the latest version of NPM, but others had success with Node.js `v12.18.2`.

 To install the latest version of Truffle: `npm install -g truffle`

-*Though the latest version of Truffle should work, to compile, deploy, and test `v2.0.0`, we used Truffle `v5.1.37` (which should use `solc` version `0.5.17+commit.d19bba13.Emscripten.clang` and Web3.js `v1.2.1`).*
+*Though the latest version of Truffle should work, to compile, deploy, and test our contracts, we used Truffle `v5.1.37` (which should use `solc` version `0.5.17+commit.d19bba13.Emscripten.clang` and Web3.js `v1.2.1`).*

-To install our dependencies: `npm install`
+To install all our dependencies: `npm install`

 ## Compiling the contracts